shift7-ch/katta-docs/docs/user-guide/desktop-setup.md

 </TabItem>
 </Tabs>

-**3. Enter the access keys.** If the storage profile uses [_Static Storage Access Mode_](../concepts.md#static-storage-access-mode), Katta Desktop asks for two Access Key ID and Secret Access Key pairs.
+**3. Enter the access keys.** If the storage profile uses [_Static Storage Access Mode_](../concepts.md#static-storage-access-mode), Katta Desktop asks for two pairs of Access Key ID and Secret Access Key.

-* **Bucket access**, asked for first, is stored in the encrypted vault metadata and handed to every member of the vault.
+* **Bucket access** pair, asked for first, is stored in the encrypted vault metadata and handed to every member of the vault.
-* **Bucket creation**, asked for second, is used once to create the bucket and upload the vault template.
+* **Bucket creation** pair, asked for second, is used once to create the bucket and upload the vault template.

 Katta Desktop creates the storage bucket, uploads the encrypted vault template, and registers the vault keys with Katta Server
-(encrypted on your computer).
+(encrypted on your device).

 :::info[Share Vault]
 You become the vault owner and can share the vault with other Katta users from Katta Web.